iwatake2222/FastGameOfLife/README.md

 6. Open `GameOfLife.sln` and set `GameOfLife` project as a startup project, then build and run!!

 Note:
 In Visual Studio, you might need to `build` Cuda library (AlgorithmCudaNormal, AlgorithmCudaGroup projects) individually, for some reasons.
-Otherwise, the libray might not be updated.
+Otherwise, the libray won't be updated.

 ### Linux
 ```